For those of you, like us, who may be pondering: "Why is everyone suddenly ADHD?" we looked into the question to find some answers.

 ADHD, autism spectrum disorder, and dyslexia are all considered neurodivergent conditions.

-“Neurodiversity is about acknowledging that the brain of each person is developed uniquely, resulting in differences in abilities and behavioral traits among all people,” Stanford University Department of Psychiatry assistant professor Dr. Lawrence Fung , M.D., Ph.D, director of Stanford’s Adult Neurodevelopment Clinic, writes in a 2021 article.
+“Neurodiversity is about acknowledging that the brain of each person is developed uniquely, resulting in differences in abilities and behavioral traits among all people,” Stanford University Department of Psychiatry assistant professor Dr. Lawrence Fung, M.D., Ph.D, director of Stanford’s Adult Neurodevelopment Clinic, writes in a 2021 article.

 As Fung points out, while people with ADHD are described as impulsive and hyperactive, “when they use innovative ways to produce significant results, they are recognized as having high energy and creativity.”

-How have ADHD numbers changed over time?
+So, why is everyone suddenly ADHD?
+How ADHD numbers changed over time